Arayat, Pampanga: Geography

-Arayat is bordered with Candaba, Mexico, Magalang, Santa Ana and Cabiao in Nueva Ecija.
+Arayat is bordered with Candaba, Mexico, Magalang, Santa Ana, and Cabiao in Nueva Ecija.
 A large portion of Mount Arayat is located within this municipality.

+Arayat is 22 km from San Fernando, 88 km from Manila, and 7 km from Santa Ana.

 Barangays

-Arayat is politically subdivided into 30 barangays.
+Arayat is politically subdivided into 30 barangays, as shown below.
+Each barangay consists of puroks and some have sitios.